How to Choose Educational Apps That Actually Teach

 Examples:

-- Completing an adaptive quiz that responds to their answers
+- Doing an adaptive quiz that responds to their answers

 - Drawing or creating art in a digital tool